GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 ## 36. findOr()

-Why: To retrieve the model or execute a callback if not found.
+**Why**: To retrieve the model or execute a callback if not found.

-When: Use it to handle the absence of a record with custom logic.
+**When**: Use it to handle the absence of a record with custom logic.
 ```
 $user = User::findOr(1, function () {
     return 'User not found';